akhtarnabeel/akhtarnabeel.github.io/index.md

 - **Jan 5, 2021:** Our paper **Managing Chains of Application Functions over Multi-Technology Edge Networks** got accepted at IEEE Transactions on Network and Service Management (**IEEE TNSM 2021**).

-- **June 14, 2020:** Selected to receive the IEEE Vehicular Technology Society **`2020 Neal Shepherd Memorial Best Propagation Paper Award 2020`** recognizing the best propagation paper for our paper:
+- **June 14, 2020:** Selected to receive the IEEE Vehicular Technology Society :trophy: **`2020 Neal Shepherd Memorial Best Propagation Paper Award 2020`** recognizing the best propagation paper for our paper:
 *Vehicle Mobility and Communication Channel Models for Realistic and Efficient Highway VANET Simulation, IEEE Transactions on Vehicular Technology, Vol. 64, No. 1, pp. 248-262, January 2015.*
 Award consist of $1000 and certificate to be presented at the Awards Luncheon of the upcoming VTC2020-Fall Conference to be held in Victoria, Canada, October 4-7

 - **December 4, 2019:** Our paper **COSE: Configuring Serverless Functions using Statistical Learning** got accepted at IEEE International Conference on Computer Communications (**IEEE INFOCOM 2020**), Canada.

 - **November 2019:** Our NSF grant proposal got accepted.
 It is based on my Ph.D. thesis, and I helped PIs in drafting it.
-We got $500,000 grant. **HEECMA: A Hybrid Elastic Edge-Cloud Application Management Architecture**.
+We got $500,000 grant. :trophy: **HEECMA: A Hybrid Elastic Edge-Cloud Application Management Architecture**.
 Project site http://sites.bu.edu/heecma/

 - **November 20, 2019:** In **Technical Program Committee (TPC)** for The Third International Workshop on Intelligent Transportation and Connected Vehicles Technologies (**ITCVT 2020**), Budapest, Hungary, 2020